+Going on a working holiday is often an opportunity to learn a new language.
 There’s nothing like a full immersion to make progress in a new language!
 That said, it may be a good idea to learn a few basics before you leave so that you can get by and find a job more easily (if you want to work, of course).

 Apart from the practical aspects of day-to-day life, having some basic knowledge of the language will allow you to interact with local people, and this is one of the best parts of a working holiday adventure.
+Here are our recommendations for how to start learning your new language:

-Cultural immersion
+1. Cultural immersion

-Another advantage of this exercise is that you’ll start to get a feel for the culture of the country, which can be useful when you’re preparing to embrace another way of life.
+Another advantage of this exercise is that you’ll start to get a feel for the culture of the country, which can be useful when preparing to embrace another way of life.

-Apps
+2. Apps

+Apps like Duolingo or Babbel are fun ways to learn a language.
 You can make progress from home at your own pace!
-Using an app, even for just a few minutes a day, will help you discover a new language and learn basic words and expressions.
+Using an app, even for just a few minutes a day, will help you learn basic words and expressions.

-Taking a course will help you learn sentence structure and conjugation.
-However, you should try to find teachers who put a lot of emphasis on oral expression.
-That’s what you’ll need most in everyday life.
+One of the classic ways of learning a language is to take a course, whether online or in person.
+This will help you learn sentence structure and conjugation.
+However, you should try to find teachers who put a lot of emphasis on oral expression, as that’s what you’ll need most to survive everyday life abroad.

 0 comments